 •appreciate the importance of maintaining a clean, well-maintained home and garden

 •share house sitting responsibilities based on our individual skills and interests

 •are grateful for the opportunity to travel and the wonderful new experiences that house sitting around the globe provides.

-We are non-smokers who enjoy a great glass of wine and all kinds of food, we have excellent references, a strong sense of adventure and a can-do attitude.
+We are non-smokers who enjoy a great glass of wine, a cold beer and all kinds of food.
+We have excellent references, a strong sense of adventure and a can-do attitude and a great sense of humor.
 We work hard to be the house sitters we’d want to hire!

 If you are looking for a fantastic house sitting duo to care for your home and furry family members so you can relax and focus on your time away, contact us today!

 A few of our furry and feathered friends stopped by to say Hi! and give us their stamp of approval.

 Les was Director of New Business Development for a large exposition and trade show company for many years.
 He worked with clients from around the world to understand their specific needs and deliver their expectations on time, on budget and make it look easy.
 This required outstanding listening skills, the ability to communicate ideas and manage large, complicated projects.
 He has also been the president of our home owners association for the past five years leading our town home community through a major construction project.
 His vision and ability to lead both the board and the multiple contractors was key to the success of this project.